magneticio/vamp.io/content/blog/going-native.md

 A popular method of installing software on OSX is using [homebrew](http://brew.sh/).
 It allows you to install software from the command line, without the hassle of the Apple App Store.
 Creating a `brew` package is not that hard.
 We setup an additional github repository, [homebrew-vamp](https://github.com/magneticio/homebrew-vamp), here we could store our `formula`.

 Our forumula uses the Vamp CLI Universal package as a basis.
-For the brew package, we just add an [additional script](https://github.com/magneticio/vamp-dist/blob/master/cli/src/scripts/brew_vamp) to the Universal package
+For the brew package, we add an [additional script](https://github.com/magneticio/vamp-dist/blob/master/cli/src/scripts/brew_vamp) to the Universal package

 The complete formula is just a couple of lines of Ruby